 The most affordable dentures are removable, economy dentures.
 They are affordable because they are a one-size-fits-all solution.
 These dentures are also not as comfortable as dentures that are customized to fit your mouth.
 They may make talking and eating difficult and/or cause discomfort, at least until you get used to them.

 Maybe traditional dentures aren’t for you.
-Overdentures, also known as implants, are a choice solution for many people.
+Overdentures, also known as implants, are another option for many people.
 The advantages of dental implants are plentiful.
 They include the following: